The Lighthouse Circuit

 History

-The original Santa Cruz Lighthouse (1870) was the 12th lighthouse established on the California coast.
-The current Mark Abbott Memorial Lighthouse (1967) was built by Chuck and Esther Abbott in memory of their son Mark, who drowned while surfing nearby in 1965.
-It houses the Santa Cruz Surfing Museum, the first surfing museum in the world (opened 1986).
-The USCG reactivated it as an official aid to navigation in 2011.
+The original Santa Cruz Light (1870) was the twelfth lighthouse established on the California coast.
+The current structure is the Mark Abbott Memorial Lighthouse, built in 1967 by Chuck and Esther Abbott in memory of their son Mark, a surfer who drowned nearby in 1965.
+The Coast Guard reactivated it as an official aid to navigation in 2011.

 Why it matters